SemMTM/sems-financial-tracker/README.md

 - Currency Personalization
   - Users can choose their preferred currency, which is reflected across all financial data outputs and summaries.
 - JWT Authentication
-  - Auth flow is powered by dj-rest-auth and SimpleJWT, ensuring secure access to all financial data.
-Auth state is managed in React context and persists across page reloads.
+  - Auth flow is powered by `dj-rest-auth` and `SimpleJWT`, ensuring secure access to all financial data.
+  - Upon login, tokens are stored in secure, `HttpOnly` cookies, protecting them from XSS attacks.
+Auth state is managed in React context and persists across page reloads by verifying the authenticated user via `/dj-rest-auth/user/`.
+  - This approach offers the security of cookies with the convenience of automatic session restoration, while fully avoiding token exposure to client-side JavaScript.
 - Performance Optimized UI
   - Built with reusable React components and minimal re-renders to ensure snappy performance across devices.